TABLE OF CONTENTS

 • Make sure the 2 front screws are correctly aligned.

-• Check clearance between power meter housing and belt guard, you should see 3 mm or more space between these two at all positions of the power meter rotation.
+• Check the clearance between the power meter housing and the belt guard.
+You should see 3 mm or more space between these two at all positions of the power meter rotation.

-Once the guard is set in place, reinstall the guard screws.
-Use the three smaller to connect into the frame of the bike and the four larger screws into the left side guard.
+6. Once the guard is set in place, reinstall the guard screws.
+Use the 3 smaller screws to connect into the frame of the bike and the 4 larger screws into the left side guard.

-Tighten them down, but take care NOT to over tighten.
-You may need to hold the right and left side belt guards together to get the longer screws to start.
+7. Tighten them down, DO NOT to over-tighten.
+If needed, squeeze the right and left side belt guards together to get the longer screws to start.

-Use a 3 mm wrench to reinstall the plastic cap
+1. Use a 3 mm wrench to reinstall the plastic cap.

-Note: Shoulder bolts must be aligned with the corresponding openings on the cap before tightening screws.
+Note: The shoulder bolts must be aligned with the corresponding openings on the cap before tightening screws.